julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 ---
 <br>
-### XML
+### HTML, XML, CSS
+_HTML_

-XML is a markup language similar to HTML.
+_XML_ is a markup language similar to HTML.
 It stands for Extensible Markup Language and is a W3C recommended specification as a general purpose markup language.
 This means, unlike other markup languages, XML is not predefined so you must define your own tags.
 The primary purpose of the language is the sharing of data across different systems, such as the Internet.

 There are many languages based on XML, like XHTML, MathML, SVG, XUL, XBL, RSS, and RDF.
 You can also create your own.

+_CSS_

 ------
 ------